 There are many promising applications for this system and many directions for future work.
-One of the most interesting of these is multi-texturing.
-On a per-pixel basis it is possible to change not only the direction of the synthesized texture but even the texture itself according to any arbitrary function.
-Figures 13 and 14 are made using the illumination equation and two and four different textures respectively, each one with 63 rotations.
+One of the most interesting of these is multitexturing.
+On a per-pixel basis, it is possible to change not only the direction of the synthesized texture, but even the texture itself according to any arbitrary function.
+Figs. 13, 14, and 15 are made using the illumination equation.
+Fig. 13 uses two different textures and Figs. 14 and 15 use four, in each case with 63 rotations.
 These models, like all of the others in this paper, can be displayed at interactive frames rates on our standard PC.